siderolabs/talos/docs/osctl/osctl_cluster_create.md

-      --masters int                 the number of masters to create (default 1) --memory int                  the limit on memory usage in MB (each container) (default 1024) --mtu int                     MTU of the docker bridge network (default 1500) --provisioner string          Talos cluster provisioner to use (default "docker") --vmlinux-path string         the uncompressed kernel image to use (default "_out/vmlinux") --wait                        wait for the cluster to be ready before returning --wait-timeout duration       timeout to wait for the cluster to be ready (default 20m0s)
+      --masters int                 the number of masters to create (default 1) --memory int                  the limit on memory usage in MB (each container) (default 1024) --mtu int                     MTU of the docker bridge network (default 1500) --vmlinux-path string         the uncompressed kernel image to use (default "_out/vmlinux") --wait                        wait for the cluster to be ready before returning --wait-timeout duration       timeout to wait for the cluster to be ready (default 20m0s)